victornas91/victornas91/README.md

 ### 🔭 Goals for 2022-26
 - Finish all the degrees I'm currenty pursuing (Informatics for Internet, Mathematics).
-- Begin a Bachelors Degree in Aeronautical Engineering
+- Begin a Bachelors Degree in Aeronautical Engineering (shows with drones!)
 - Begin a Masters Degree and then a PhD in Computer Science
 - Become an advanced programmer in C#, C, Python and Dart.
-- Shows with drones!

 ---